 Money markets

 A part of the debt of the Dutch State is financed in the money market.
-The DSTA counts operations with maturities from 1 day to 1 year to the money market.
+The DSTA considers loans with maturities from 1 day to 1 year to the money market.
 The issuance of T-bills is an important segment of the European money market.
-Many states issue T-bills with maturities ranging from 3 to 12 months.
+Many governments issue T-bills with maturities ranging from 3 to 12 months.

 Graanveld in de Noordoostpolder